stefansundin/github-release-party/README.md

 The gem includes rake tasks to deploy to Heroku, but you may choose to only use the class.
 Please submit any improvements as issues.

 *Note:* If you have the Heroku gem installed, please uninstall it as it will interfere.
-Note that the gem is the obsolete now and you should be using the Heroku toolbelt.
+Note that the gem is obsolete now and you should be using [the Heroku toolbelt](https://toolbelt.heroku.com/).

 ```bash
 gem uninstall heroku -ax